The 138th Kentucky Derby – The View from the Backside

 ‘We love the horses,’ said the black baseball cap wearing Padre, who didn’t want to be identified, ‘There is a great tradition of cowboys in our lives.
 We invented the cowboy through the vaqueros and Spain.
 Horses are in our blood.’

-‘Put that thing out,’ screeched a woman wearing a tennis brim right into the back of his head, ‘for the love of God you’re killing us.’
+‘Put that thing out,’ screeched a woman wearing a tennis brim, her teeth could’ve bit the back of his neck, ‘for the love of God you’re killing us.’

-Another man, wearing a grey baseball cap complete with earpiece, binoculars and a video camera pointing at the first bend took it upon himself to become the race commentator.
+A man, wearing a grey baseball cap complete with earpiece, binoculars and a video camera pointed at the first bend took it upon himself to become the race commentator.

 ‘Bodemeister, Bodemeister, Bodemeister,’ continued the opportunistic commentator.